 Renaissance Charter High School for Innovation

-Classes are suspended twice a year for week-long enrichment projects and field trips based on themes like fashion, democracy, urban ecology or journalism.
+Twice a year, regular classes are suspended for weeklong enrichment projects and field trips based on themes like fashion, democracy, urban ecology or journalism.
 A group called "learning English through social justice" volunteers in a soup kitchen; an engineering group creates Rube Goldberg-like machines and soda-powered rockets.

 Admissions: Lottery with priority to District 4 families.
-Application must be received by April 1.
-(Lydie Raschka, web reports, November 2013)
+(Lydie Raschka, web reports, January 2019)